tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 some accident, it wasn't appearing in the dataset.
 If we could identify datasets like these, we could fix geocoding problems before people complain about them.

-## The aforementioned table of dataset progeny
+## The aforementioned table of dataset progenies

 <!-- Scripts after the introduction so you don't notice the table loading -->
 <script src="angular.min.js"></script>